nix-community/srvos/docs/nixos/hardware.md

 Hardware configuration for <https://www.hetzner.com/dedicated-rootserver> bare-metal AMD servers.

-Introduces some workaround for the perticular IPv6 configuration that Hetzner has.
+Introduces some workaround for the particular IPv6 configuration that Hetzner has.

 ### `nixosModules.hardware-hetzner-online-intel`